OpenAttackDefenseTools/yampa/README.md

 To setup YAMP, do the following:

 1. Clone the repository.
 (In the rest of the documentantion, `./` refers to the repository.)
 2. Follow the comments in `./generate-env.sh` (on lines 30, 39, 118 and 127) to set the key pairs for both sides (gamenet and vulnbox side) of the proxy.
-This script will provide you with a template environment, which is well-suited for tests, but it may have to be adjusted for your individual requirements during a CTF.
 3. Run `./generate-env.sh`.
-(You will have to re-run this every time you make adjustments to the script.)
+This will yield a template environment, which is well-suited for tests, but it may have to be adjusted for your individual requirements during a CTF.
-4. Set the following environment variables:
+4. Optionally, you can obtain more customizability by setting the following environment variables:
-	* Set `ENV_FILE` to point to the generated environment file, e.g. `ENV_FILE=".env"`).
+	* Set `ENV_FILE` to point to the generated environment file.
+Default is `ENV_FILE=".env"`).
-	* Set `RULES_DIR` to point to the directory where you want filter rules to be loaded from, e.g. `RULES_DIR="./rules"`
+	* Set `RULES_DIR` to point to the directory where you want filter rules to be loaded from.
+Default is `RULES_DIR="./rules"`.
-	* Set `PLUGIN_DIR` to point to the directory where you want plugins to be loaded from, e.g. `PLUGIN_DIR="./plugins"`
+	* Set `PLUGIN_DIR` to point to the directory where you want plugins to be loaded from.
+Default is `PLUGIN_DIR="./plugins"`.

 At this point, YAMP should be ready to run.
 To start it, use the following command: